-Madonna della Grazie's Procession - July 14, 2pm - St Leonard's Church (Hanover and Prince Streets)
+- Madonna della Grazie's Procession - July 11, 2pm (tentative) - Starts at St Leonard's Church (Hanover and Prince Streets)

-Enjoy this free fun family activity - movies under the stars in Prudential Center's lovely South Garden (go up the escalators from Huntington Ave, and it's to your right; from Boylston, it's to your left).
+Enjoy this free fun family activity - movies under the stars in Prudential Center's lovely South Garden (go up the escalators from Huntington Ave, and the garden is to your right; from Boylston, it is on your left).

 Where: Prudential Center, South Garden